-Shareholder information expenses of \$10,415 (2020 - \$9,450) relates to expenditure in connection with maintaining communication with the shareholders through web hosting and news release.
-These expenses were similar in the current year in comparison to the previous year.
+Shareholder information expenses of \$7,467 (2020 - \$268) relates to expenditure in connection with maintaining communication with the shareholders through web hosting and news release.
+There was significant increase in the expenses in the current period in comparison to the previous period due to the increased webhosting and publishing activities.

-Transfer agent and filing fees of \$24,606 (2020 - \$27,795) relates to expenditures in connection with share capital activities and reporting of the Company.
-Transfer agent and filing fees during the current year was comparatively similar to the last year.
+Transfer agent and filing fees of \$3,288 (2020 - \$747) relates to expenditures in connection with share capital activities and reporting of the Company.
+Transfer agent and filing fees during the current period was comparatively similar to the corresponding period during the last year.